rstacruz/code-base-analysis-prompt/README.md

 1. Access Claude via your preferred interface (web, API, or CLI).
 2. Upload or point Claude to your codebase and the `code_base_analysis_guidelines.md` file.
 3. Follow "Generic instructions" above.
+4. (Optional) Create a [slash command](https://docs.anthropic.com/en/docs/claude-code/slash-commands) in `.claude/commands/analyze.md` with the contents of the prompt above.

 ## Keeping documentation up to date